cyrillglockner/bonsaiai.github.io/source/includes/cpp-library-reference/_simulator.html.md

 the `action` to be taken, and expects the resulting `state`, `reward` for the current `objective`, and a `terminal` flag used to signal the end of an episode.
 Note that an episode may be reset prematurely by the backend during training.

-For a multi-lesson curriculum, the `objective_name` will change from episode to episode.
-In this case ensure that the simulator is returning the correct reward for the different lessons.

 Returning `true` for the `terminal` flag signals the start of a new episode.